 8 Ways to Care For Yourself When a Tragedy Is In the News

 Lately, checking in on the news has felt tougher than ever.
-Whether it’s politically charged disagreements, natural disasters, or instances of mass violence, staying optimistic about the future hasn’t felt easy.
-It’s especially difficult now, after the recent shooting at a high school in Santa Clarita, California.
+Whether it’s politically charged disagreements, acts of war, racist attacks, natural disasters, or instances of mass violence—feeling safe and staying optimistic about the future isn't easy.

 After tragedies, we can often feel torn between wanting to stay updated and informed, but also struggling to process the information emotionally.